-Moose hair embroidery, usually done on birch bark but occasionally on woolen or velvet cloth, began around 1700 was an art practiced by Native American tribes in Maine, Vermont, upper New York state, Quebec, New Brunswick and Nova Scotia.
+Moose hair embroidery, usually done on birch bark but occasionally on woolen or velvet cloth.
+Moose hair embroidery as we now know it began around 1700 and was an art practiced by Native American tribes in Maine, Vermont, upper New York state, Quebec, New Brunswick and Nova Scotia.
 Native American girls learned embroidery work in Quebec convent schools run by French Ursuline nuns.
 French embroidery using silk thread, woven cloth, European needles and scissors was taught in these convent schools.
 When cloth and silk thread became scarce the nuns and their Indian pupils turned to materials available - birch bark and moose hair.
 The young women who learned this art returned to their tribal homes upon finishing school and there continued making moose hair embroidered objects.
 The Quebec tribes, Huron/Wyandot, Mohawk and Maliseet seem to have been the first to practice this art with the MicMac of western Quebec, New Brunswick and Nova Scotia starting to make moose hair embroidered items about 1790.
-An interesting note - the oldest known MicMac moose hair embroidered item was a sewing basket made in 1791 by a New Brunswick Micmac woman, Elasaba.
+An interesting note - the oldest known surviving MicMac moose hair embroidered item was a sewing basket made in 1791 by a New Brunswick Micmac woman, Elasaba.
 This basket was presented to Mrs. Benedict Arnold.

 Photo descriptions/explanations at end of article

 Moose hair embroidered items were made from around 1700 until the 1880's and rarely made after that.
 I know of no Native American artists currently practicing this wonderful art form.
 (Please - Contact me if you are such an artist or know of someone who is)